 The listener or the audience is the other end of the spectrum of communication.
 Listening is the ability to receive and interpret the information/ message.
 While hearing is a physical ability, listening is a skill.
 We often mistake listening to be a passive activity, however, on the contrary listening requires the active participation of the listener.
 So how would the speaker know that you are listening?
 Here are some suggestions.

 Face the speaker and maintain eye contact so the speaker can see you.
 This is not relevant where the speaker is not in front of you or when the conversation is over the phone.
 However, if you are in a face-to-face conversation, ensure that your body language can give cues to the speaker.
 Keep your facial expressions relevant to the conversation.
 Show that you are paying attention by nodding your head appropriately.
 Keep distractions away.
 Avoid important conversations while watching TV, at the dining table, or while reading your messages on the phone, etc.

 Listen to the intent, watch for subtleties of body language; perhaps what the speaker was not able to express in words were told by way of expressions.
-We so often hear people say “I didn’t mean that”.
+We often hear people say it doesn't mean that.
 Try not to hold on to words, intentions matter more than words.

 Be present; avoid distractions.
 Paraphrase to make sure you understood what the speaker intended to convey.
-Depending on the situation and conversation, you may need to be a critical, evaluative, appreciate, sympathetic or empathetic listener.
+Depending on the situation and conversation, you may need to be a critical, evaluative, appreciative, sympathetic or empathetic listener.
 Clear and continuous communication is a foundation pillar for healthy relationships.
-The good news is that effective communication is a skill that can be learned and practiced.
+The good news is that effective communication is a skill that can be learned and practised.